rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 I speak of what I have seen with my Father, and you do what you have heard from your father. ^0838

 They answered him, Abraham is our father.
-Jesus said to them, If you were Abraham’s children, you would be doing the works Abraham did, ^0839
+Jesus said to them, If you were Abraham's children, you would be doing what Abraham did, ^0839

 but now you seek to kill me, a man who has told you the truth that I heard from God.
 This is not what Abraham did. ^0840

-You are doing the works your father did.
+You are doing what your father did.
 They said to him, We were not born of sexual immorality.
-We have one Father —even God. ^0841
+We have one Father--even God. ^0841

 Jesus said to them, If God were your Father, you would love me, for I came from God and I am here.
-I came not of my own accord, but he sent me. ^0842
+I came not of my own accord, but He sent me. ^0842

 Why do you not understand what I say?
 It is because you cannot bear to hear my word. ^0843

-You are of your father the devil, and your will is to do your father’s desires.
-He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+You are of your father the devil, and your will is to do your father's desires.
+He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
 When he lies, he speaks out of his own character, for he is a liar and the father of lies. ^0844

 But because I tell the truth, you do not believe me. ^0845